EtherSystem/MajorMiseries/README.md

 - Fire behavior.
 - Aurora, weather, rest, sleep, pass-time, or time-skip behavior.
 - Crafting, repair, research, breakdown, or other action duration behavior.
+- Carcass harvesting completion behavior.
+- Custom systems that add or replace Infection Risk on specific hands or feet.

 This doesn't mean these mods are doomed to malfunction.
 It simply means these are the areas most likely to overlap and cause strange, unexpected behavior.
 However, in all the tests performed on this mod, no real incompatibilities with other mods were found.